 If you separate from your spouse without taking legal steps to protect yourself, many problems may arise regardless of your situation.
 Child custody issues, the accruement of debt, or the sale of valuable marital assets can be avoided with legal planning.

-Mattis Law, A.P.C., is a top San Diego family law firm with decades of experience.
+Mattis Law, A.P.C., is a top San Diego family law firm with years of experience.
 We have handled numerous California legal separations and can assist you in understanding what is in your best interests.
 Contact our office at (858) 328-4400 for a free consultation.